Applies to: STS Series (5–100HP) · STSH Series · STSD · STSP · STSP2

 - Unlock the Emergency Stop button by rotating it.

-- Press and hold the Escape button on the AirMASTER FORM to reset the fault.
+- Press and hold the RESET button on the AirMASTER FORM briefly to clear the fault.

 - Restart normally.